cobwebos/docs/articles/stream-analytics/stream-analytics-quick-create-powershell.md

 # Log in to your Azure account
 Connect-AzureRmAccount

+# List all available subscriptions.
+Get-AzureRmSubscription

-# Select the Azure subscription you want to use to create the resource group.
+# Select the Azure subscription you want to use to create the resource group and resources.
-Get-AzureRmSubscription `
-  -SubscriptionName “<your subscription>” | Select-AzureRmSubscription
+Get-AzureRmSubscription -SubscriptionName "<your subscription name>" | Select-AzureRmSubscription
 ```

 ## <a name="create-a-resource-group"></a>创建资源组